At PhysioTec

 Brisbane Physiotherapy

-PhysioTec is a boutique, local physiotherapy clinic based in Tarragindi, Brisbane.
-It is run by leading physiotherapist, educator & researcher Dr Alison Grimaldi.
-Established in 2005 with her husband Nunz, their overall vision is to provide high-quality, individualised care to each and every person.
+Visit our expert physio team in Salisbury, Brisbane, serving the community for over 20 years with evidence-based, patient-centred care.
+PhysioTec is run by leading physiotherapist, global professional educator and researcher, Dr. Alison Grimaldi.
+Established in 2004 with her husband Nunz, their overall vision is to provide high-quality, individualised care to each and every person.
 Our Brisbane physiotherapy clinic, PhysioTec, offers high level skills and technology to assist in rehabilitation and the provision of physiotherapy services.
-Our Tarragindi physiotherapists have expertise in musculoskeletal and sports physiotherapy and have special interest areas in hip and pelvic pain, dance injuries, hypermobility, safe strength and conditioning and sports performance.
+Our Salisbury physiotherapists have expertise in musculoskeletal and sports physiotherapy and have special interest areas in hip and pelvic pain, dance injuries, hypermobility, safe strength and conditioning and sports performance.
 Listed below are the types of physiotherapy and services offered at PhysioTec with a brief description of how each can help you in your journey.

-We keep our knowledge current, to ensure we provide you with the highest quality care
+We keep our knowledge current and up-to-date, ensuring we can provide you with the highest quality care

-We believe in providing you with relief as quickly as possible and finding any underlying causes, to keep you moving for the longer term
+We aim to provide you with relief as quickly as possible, finding any underlying causes, keeping you moving for the longer term

-Our primary aims are to help you reach your personal goals and to live the life you love
+Our primary aim is to help you with reaching your personal goals and to ensure that you can live the life you love

 Types of physiotherapy we provide